dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-jeremy-comes-home-chapter-8-scene-4.md

 ---
-categories:
-- Jeremy Comes Home
+title: "Jeremy Comes Home: Chapter 8, Scene 4"
 date: 2006/11/24 15:45:00
 tags:
+- Jeremy Comes Home
 - manuscript
-title: Jeremy Comes Home, Chapter 8, Scene 4
-comments: true
-published: true
-layout: post

 ---

 Patty stood looking down at Terry, with her foot on the seat of the chair and her forarm draped across on her knee.
 "You're involved with Aaron Crowther?"